Military Ridge State Trail: Dodgeville to Ridgeway

 While not immediately apparent on the trail, an interesting Wisconsin historical marker is found on County Highway YZ.
 The marker explains the history of the military road built in 1835 by military troops from Fort Crawford in Prairie du Chien.
 This section of the trail closely follows the old military road.
 To view the marker, turn south from the trail onto Canyon Park Road.
 Travel 250 feet to County Highway YZ where the marker is located.

 The landscape surrounding the trail features rolling countryside.
 Patches of forest are surrounded by farm fields.
-After crossing Evans Quarry Road, the path parallels the busy 4-lanes of U.S. Highways 18 and 151 for 4 miles.
+After crossing Evans Quarry Road, the path parallels the busy four-lanes of U.S. Highways 18 and 151 for 3.5 miles.
 Even when the highway isn’t visible, the sound of traffic is noticeable.
 Red-wing Blackbirds let intruders know that this is their territory.
-Cyclists may be pestered by these dive-bombing birds.
+Cyclists may expect to be pestered by these dive-bombing birds.

-Upon arriving in Ridgeway, trail-goers are greeted by a looming water tower, recreational complex, and historic depot.
+It is 1.8 miles from Evans Quarry Road to Ridgevuew Road.
+Then it is another 1.6 miles to Ridgeway.
+Upon entering the village, bicyclists are greeted by a looming water tower, recreational complex, and historic depot.
 Parking and public restrooms are located at the depot.
 Several small businesses in town cater to trail-goers.
-On Sundays during spring through autumn months, a farmer’s market is held in downtown Ridgeway right off the bike trail.
+On spring through autumn Sundays, a farmer’s market is held in downtown Ridgeway right off the bike trail.

 Map of trailheads and addresses along this section of the trail.

-By car, the Ridgeway’s old depot trailhead is reached from U.S. Highways 18 and 151 by exiting on County Highway HHH north of the village.
-Turn north from the U.S. highway and drive 1.1 mile.
+It is easy to reach the Ridgeway’s old depot trailhead by car.
+From U.S. Highways 18 and 151, exit on County Highway HHH north of the village.
+Turn north from the U.S. highway and drive back to the west for 1.1 mile.
 The road becomes Main Street.
 The trailhead at the historic depot is north of Main Street, next to the water tower.

 Ridgeway was settled in 1828 by J.B Skinner and other miners during the lead mining boom in southwest Wisconsin.
 By the 1840s and 1850s, Irish, Welsh, Norwegians, and Germans made their home there.
 The 1913 railroad depot is the only remaining depot from the former Chicago and Northwestern Railway.
 Ridgeway is known for its tales of a spook that haunted the village.
 From 1840 to 1885, a ghost supposedly was seen on occasion along the old military road.
 Stories of apparitions have been handed down from generation to generation.